-Non-standard determination will be based on the initial response, regardless of intent.
+The non-standard determination is based on the initial response to a wildfire (or foreign incident), regardless of intent.
 The following are considered non-standard responses:

-- Critical, Full, or pre-conversion Modified Management Option fires where the initial strategy is Monitor, Confine, or Point/Zone Protection (no suppression actions meant to fully contain the fire are taken by ground or air resources within 12 hours of discovery).
-Justifications include, but are not limited to: - Lack of available resources or higher priorities. - Safety/weather concerns. - Re-evaluation of threat potential, risks, benefits (e.g., natural barriers preclude escape, extended forecast for wet weather, etc.). - Post-conversion Modified or Limited Management Option fires where the initial strategy is Full Suppression (ground or air resources take suppression action on the fire within 12 hours of discovery with the goal to fully contain it).
+- Critical, Full, or pre-conversion Modified Management Option wildfires where the initial strategy is Monitor, Confine, or Point/Zone Protection (no suppression actions intended to fully contain the fire are taken by ground or air resources within 12 hours of discovery).
+Justifications include, but are not limited to: - Lack of available resources or higher priorities. - Safety/weather concerns. - Re-evaluation of threat potential, risks, benefits (e.g., natural barriers preclude escape, extended forecast for wet weather, etc.). - Post-conversion Modified or Limited Management Option wildfires where the initial strategy is Full Suppression (ground or air resources take suppression action on the fire within 12 hours of discovery with the goal to fully contain it).
 Justifications include, but are not limited to: - Re-evaluation of threat potential, risks, benefits (e.g., site specific conditions warrant containment effort or proximity of values requiring protection). - \circ $\;$ Initial site protection most efficiently achieved by containing the fire. - Partial containment/confinement.

-A non-standard response to an individual incident should be a collaborative decision but may be initiated at the discretion of either the Protecting or Jurisdictional Agency.
+A non-standard response to an individual wildfire incident should be a collaborative decision but may be initiated at the discretion of either the Protecting or Jurisdictional Agency.
 Non-standard responses will be documented in the Fire Notification Checklist and decision document.